parsokev/graph_repo/README.md

 Please refer to the setup instructions specific to your local machine's OS below to properly build the project within a virtual environment

-**Due to required use of System Path in Powershell scripts, building this project within a virtual environment using Windows cannot be properly utilized at this time.**

 This project can be built by either using:

 1. [CMake](https://www.kitware.com/cmake-3-30-1-available-for-download)